How to Become a Psychologist in California

 California employs more psychologists than any other state in the country and projects employment growth within the profession of nearly 15 percent from 2010 to 2020.
 Psychologist salaries are amongst the highest in the country as well, so California is a great place to begin your career in psychology.

 Psychology is a very important field of study and people’s health can depend on professional psychologists.
 California understands that and takes the qualification process very seriously.
-You can’t call yourself a psychologist in California unless you hold a license and to ensure that those holding the license are qualified for the position, the state has put in place a strict set of requirements.
+You can’t become a psychologist in California unless you hold a license and to ensure that those holding the license are qualified for the position, the state has put in place a strict set of requirements.